Aaron-G-Sanchez/Ear-Training-Game/README.md

 ## **_Task List_**

+- [ ] Randomize the frequencies that get added through out the levels
 - [ ] Scoreboard implementation so user can track their scores
 - [ ] Make piano look more like a piano
 - [x] Pitch game mode that tests pitch recognition
-- [x] Frequency game mode that test frequency identification
+- [x] Frequency game mode that tests frequency identification

 ---